K-ipruto/Car-Rental/README.md

 # QuickCar Rentals

-A web-based car rental system built with Flask and JavaScript that allows users to browse, rent, and manage car rentals.
+This application is a Car Rental System that allows users to browse available cars, create accounts, log in, make bookings, and manage their reservations.
+The system includes both frontend and backend components, providing a seamless user experience for renting cars online.

 ## Features